jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 This is used when you want to recover a bracnh that has been totally delete from the log (hoistorial of commits) To see all the logs (not only the commited or the valid ones) you have to use the following command:

-	"git reflog"
+	git reflog

-This command will retrieve all the actions (not only the current commits) of the current branf To recover one of the branches from this log you need to checkout using the hash
+This command will retrieve all the actions (not only the current commits) of the current branf To recover one of the branches from this log you need to checkout using the hash.

-	"git checkout to_recover_action_hash"
+	git checkout to_recover_action_hash

 In this moment if you use "git status" oe "git log" you will see that you are just after this action performed.
 However your branch keep with the same temporary number.
 So you need to create a new one from this point.

-	"git branch backup"
+	git branch backup
 At this stage you will have a new branch with the recovered branch.

-###2.7 Revert changes to a point with historical.
+###2.7 Revert changes to a point with historical

 Revert will do the same as reset how ever this will maintain the log.
 So the log will remain and this will act a new commit.